 On Day 7 we explored some areas right by the North West of the island, as this is also the closest to Alghero Airport.

 Capo Cervo lighthouse – an amazing lighthouse that has steps leading right up to it with water either side.
 The lighthouse is just a short walk from the road but here again there isn’t really a parking area so we parked and hoped for the best!
 You also get a great view over Maddalena island and all the other islands nearby from here.

-Capo Caccia – this is the most amazing sunset spot!
-There are a lot of birds though so watch out as they do go for the drone if you are into droning like us!
-But the cliffs here are incredible and you might even see some dolphins!
-There is a sunset viewpoint where all the cars park and it’s a beautiful spot!
+Capo Caccia – the most amazing sunset spot!
+Make sure to watch out for birds, as they do go for the drone if you are into droning like us.
+The cliffs here are incredible and you might even see some dolphins.
+There is a sunset viewpoint where all the cars park and it’s a beautiful spot.
 If you get there earlier than we did you can also pay to walk right down to the end of the rocks but the best sunset spot is free.

 On our last night we stayed in a hotel right on the road that leads to the airport.
 It was perfect for an early flight the next day!